 What is a serialVersionUID in Java?

-The serialVersionUID is a unique value used to ensure compatibility between the serialized and deserialized objects of a Serializable class in Java.
+The serialVersionUID in Java is a unique value used to ensure compatibility between the serialized and deserialized objects of a Serializable class in Java.
 It serves as a number to verify that the class used during deserialization matches the one used during serialization.
 If the serialVersionUID values differ between the sender’s and receiver’s classes, then an InvalidClassException will be thrown.

 The serialVersionUID can be declared by the class as a static final long field.
 The different classes can have different serialVersionUID values, and these values do not need to be unique across all the classes.
 The serialver tool in the JDK is used to generate the serialVersionUID for a class.